2 yrs ago on, August 19th, while taking my husband to the airport, I received a call from my GP that I wouldn’t truly understand.

 Two years ago this morning, I arrived for my PET scan at 7am.
 I went alone.
 I remember feeling like a lab rat.
 I was put in a room where they inserted the line where they would inject the radioactive glucose and later the contrast.
 I remember as I left the Imaging Center, that everything felt surreal.
 Did everyone know I had cancer?
 Could they tell by looking at me?
 Did I look different?
 Was I dying?
 How did I get here?

 My phone was like a time bomb.
 At some point it was going to ring.
 I just didn’t know when.
-Finally, shortly before 5pm, it rang.
+Finally, right at 5:30 pm, it rang.

 My Dr was very calm.
 She explained that the PET showed I had cancer in my right breast.
 But what about the spine and ribs?
 She told me I’d probably have to have a biopsy to confirm that they were also breast cancer or it could be a different cancer.
 She wasn’t sure.
 She told me she would be making appointments for me with an Oncologist and a Breast Surgeon.